DogmaDragon/Stash-Docs/docs/Add-ons/Userscripts.md

 ---

- Userscripts are programs written in Javascript that modifies web pages to add improve browsing with new features, formatting and more.
+ Userscripts are programs written in Javascript that modifies web pages to improve browsing with new features, formatting and more.

 To install the userscript you will need a browser extension such as [Violentmonkey](https://violentmonkey.github.io){:target="_blank"} / [Tampermonkey](https://www.tampermonkey.net){:target="_blank"} / [Greasemonkey](https://www.greasespot.net){:target="_blank"}.